dukeofharen/httplaceholder/newreadme/httplaceholder/README.md

 If you want to say **thank you** or/and support active development of HttPlaceholder:

 - Add a [GitHub Star](https://github.com/dukeofharen/httplaceholder) to the project.
-- Tweet about the HttPlaceholder on your Twitter.
+- Tweet about HttPlaceholder on your Twitter.
-- Write interesting articles about the project on [Dev.to](https://dev.to/), [Medium](https://medium.com/) or personal blog.

-Together, we can make HttPlaceholder **better**!
+- Send me an email :) (see my [GitHub Profile](https://github.com/dukeofharen)).

 ## Contributing

 First off, thanks for taking the time to contribute!
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make will benefit everybody else and are **greatly appreciated**.

 We have set up a separate document containing our [contribution guidelines](docs/CONTRIBUTING.md).